Skip to content ↓

 Implementation

-Throughout our curriculum, from Reception through to the end of Key Stage One, our aims are embedded within the planning and opportunities are provided as part of our wider curriculum.
+We deliver our Musical Curriculum through the Get Set 4 Music scheme.
+Throughout the curriculum, our aims are embedded within the planning and opportunities are provided as part of our wider curriculum.
 The lessons build upon the children’s prior learning, and give children of all abilities the opportunity to develop their skills, knowledge and understanding.
 Progression is also planned throughout the school so children have the opportunities to further develop themselves as musicians as well as challenge themselves.

 Impact

 Our children at Hatch Warren Infant School will have developed a love of Music, including composing and performing.
-Their skills will have progressed, meaning they will have developed in line with the National Curriculums objectives.
-As well as this, they will have had the opportunities to participate in a range of wider opportunities in Music through our after school clubs and other events.
+Right away from starting with us in Reception in September until they leave us at the end of Year Two, children’s skills will have progressed, meaning they will have developed in line with the National Curriculums objectives.
+As well as this, they will have had opportunities to participate in a range of wider opportunities in Music through our after school clubs and other events scheduled throughout the year.
+Our children have a positive attitude towards Music, this is evident during lessons where pupils can be seen actively engaged and enjoying the well-structured activities that are not only developing their skill set but their appreciation of Music.
+By developing these attitudes and behaviours in sessions, we hope to see our children continue to progress in their Musical abilities and skills as they move onto the next Key stages of their learning.